Frequently Asked Questions About Natural Stone and Tiles

 Where do you ship?

-We ship throughout the United States (excluding Hawaii and Alaska).
-For full details, see our Shipping & Return Policy.
+We ship throughout the contiguous United States, excluding Hawaii and Alaska.
+For complete details, please review our Shipping & Return Policy.

 How fast do in-stock orders ship?

-Most in-stock orders ship fast—typically 2–3 business days via UPS or FedEx Ground (contiguous U.S. only).
-Processing time can vary during high-volume periods or for large/heavy orders requiring additional packing.
+Most in-stock orders ship quickly, typically within 2–3 business days by UPS, FedEx Ground, or freight service depending on order size and weight.
+Processing time can vary during high-volume periods or for large, heavy, or palletized orders requiring additional packing.

 Do you offer free shipping or free local delivery?